 The growth of Concerned Nazarenes is a great encouragement to me, although I am not a member of the CotN.
 I am attempting to fight Emerging/Emergent heresies primarily in the Evangelical Friends Church International (EFCI).
-Like Richard Foster (click here and here), I grew up in the EFCI (before Foster and others helped hijack it from its strongly born again fundamentalist “Gurneyite” Quaker tradition).
+Like Richard Foster (click here and here), I grew up in the EFCI (before Foster and others helped hijack it from its strongly born again, separatist fundamentalist “Gurneyite” Quaker tradition).

 “Progressive evangelical” EFCI institutions, particularly George Fox University and George Fox Evangelical Seminary, have been inviting Emerging/Emergent heretics Richard Foster, Tony Campolo, Jason Clark, Todd Hunter, Dan Kimball, Brennan Manning, Brian McLaren, Leonard Sweet, Dallas Willard, and many others to teach and/or speak on various occasions.
 (Also, click here for a Lighthouse Trails list of Emerging/Emergent names at George Fox University and George Fox Evangelical Seminary.)